Top 10 Waterfalls in Mexico

 10. Cascada de Comala / Minas Viejas, San Luis Potosí

 Minas Viejas in the Huasteca Potosina drops about 50 metres in a series of travertine steps into broad turquoise pools, quieter than Tamul and excellent for swimming.
-Set in jungle and reached by a short walk, it is among the loveliest of the Huasteca's many falls, holding its colour best in the dry season.
+Set in jungle and reached by a short walk from a car park, it is among the loveliest of the Huasteca's many falls.
+The travertine steps descend in tiers, producing multiple small pools at different levels rather than a single plunge, giving it a terraced character similar to Agua Azul but on a smaller, more intimate scale.
+The widest of the pools sits at the base of the main drop and is ideal for a cool swim.
+Like the other Huasteca travertine falls, Minas Viejas holds its turquoise colour best in the dry season (November to May), and can cloud during heavy rains.
+From Ciudad Valles it is roughly 60 km by road.

 Planning a Mexico waterfall trip

-The Huasteca Potosina (Tamul, Tamasopo, Minas Viejas) is the densest cluster and an outdoor-adventure hub reachable from Ciudad Valles.
-Chiapas (Agua Azul, El Chiflón, Misol-Ha) pairs with the ruins of Palenque.
-Oaxaca's Hierve el Agua and Nuevo León's Cola de Caballo are day trips from their nearby cities.
-The Copper Canyon falls (Basaseachic, Piedra Volada) require a dedicated trip to Chihuahua.
-Wet season (June to October) brings peak flow but can muddy the travertine falls.
+The Huasteca Potosina (Tamul, Tamasopo, Minas Viejas) is the densest cluster and an outdoor-adventure hub reachable from Ciudad Valles, which has a range of budget guesthouses and mid-range hotels.
+Chiapas (Agua Azul, El Chiflón, Misol-Ha) pairs naturally with the Maya ruins of Palenque and the colonial town of San Cristóbal de las Casas.
+Oaxaca's Hierve el Agua and Nuevo León's Cola de Caballo are comfortable day trips from their nearby cities (Oaxaca City and Monterrey respectively).
+The Copper Canyon falls (Basaseachic, Piedra Volada) require a dedicated trip to Chihuahua state, ideally combined with a ride on the Ferrocarril Chihuahua al Pacífico railway.
+Wet season (June to October) brings peak flow but can muddy the travertine falls; dry season (November to May) reveals their bluest colour with lower but cleaner water.

 Travertine and the question of colour

-Mexico's most famous waterfalls — Agua Azul, Tamul, El Chiflón — owe their striking turquoise to travertine, a form of limestone deposited by water rich in dissolved calcium carbonate.
-The same mineral that builds the terraced pools also scatters light to produce the blue colour, much like glacial meltwater elsewhere.
+Mexico's most famous waterfalls — Agua Azul, Tamul, El Chiflón, Tamasopo, Minas Viejas — owe their striking turquoise to travertine, a form of limestone deposited by water rich in dissolved calcium carbonate.
+The same mineral that builds the terraced pools also scatters light to produce the blue-green colour, much like glacial meltwater elsewhere.
 But there is a catch: heavy rain stirs up sediment and washes in mud, turning the water brown for days.
 This means the dry season — roughly November to May — is paradoxically the best time to see these falls at their bluest, even though they carry less water then.
 For the petrified Hierve el Agua, season barely matters, since the formation is essentially permanent rock.
+The Copper Canyon falls (Basaseachic and Piedra Volada) depend on a different mechanism — rain volume rather than travertine chemistry — so the wet season is unambiguously the best time to visit them.

 Explore on the map